-(hereinafter referred to as "Japanese tax").
+(hereinafter referred to as "Peruvian tax").

-4. This Convention shall apply also to any identical or substantially similar taxes that are imposed after the date of signature of the Convention in addition to, or in place of, the existing taxes.
+4. This Convention shall apply also to any identical or substantially similar taxes that are imposed after the date of signature of the Convention in addition to, or in place of, the existing taxes referred to in paragraph 3.
 The competent authorities of the Contracting States shall notify each other of any significant changes that have been made in their taxation laws.